-1004.
-The Heads of State and Government urged that due priority should continue to be given to promoting knowledge of, respect for and observance of States Parties' obligations assumed under International Humanitarian Law instruments, in particular those of the four Geneva Conventions of 1949 and their 1977 Protocols, and encouraged States that have not yet done so, to consider ratifying or acceding to the two 1977 Additional Protocols.
-In this regard, while taking into account the magnitude and persistence of the violations and breaches of International Law, including International Humanitarian Law, being committed by Israel, the Occupying Power, in the Occupied Palestinian territory, the Heads of State and Government welcomed the most recent Declaration adopted by the High Contracting Parties on 17 December 2014, which, inter alia, called once again on Israel, the occupying Power, "to fully and effectively respect the Fourth Geneva Convention in the Occupied Palestinian Territory, including East Jerusalem", and which emphasized that "all serious violations of international humanitarian law must be investigated and that all those responsible should be brought to justice".
+- The Heads of State and Government urged that due priority should continue to be given to promoting knowledge of, respect for and observance of States Parties' obligations assumed under international humanitarian law instruments, in particular those of the four Geneva Conventions of 1949 and their 1977 Protocols, and encouraged States that have not yet done so, to consider ratifying or acceding to the two 1977 additional Protocols.
+In this regard, while taking into account the magnitude and persistence of the violations and breaches of international law, including international humanitarian law, being committed by Israel, the occupying power, in the occupied Palestinian territory, the Heads of State and Government welcomed the most recent Declaration adopted by the High Contracting Parties on 17 December 2014, which, inter alia, called once again on Israel, the occupying power, "to fully and effectively respect the Fourth Geneva Convention in the occupied Palestinian territory, including East Jerusalem", and which emphasized that "all serious violations of international humanitarian law must be investigated and that all those responsible should be brought to justice".
+The Heads of State and Government welcomed the adoption by UN General Assembly of resolution 77/247 in which, referring to Article 65 of the Statute of the International Court of Justice, it requested the Court for an advisory opinion in this regard. - 1171.

-1005.
 The Heads of State and Government called upon all parties to international armed conflict to redouble their efforts to comply with their obligations under international humanitarian law, including the principles of precautions against the effects of attacks, proportionality and distinction, by, inter alia, prohibiting the targeting of civilian populations, civilian property and certain special property during an armed conflict, and obliging parties to any conflict to ensure general protection against dangers arising from military operations for civilian installations, hospitals, means of transportation and relief materials, and distribution of such relief materials.